-Students will be promoted or retained at the end of each school year based on their achievement, age, maturity, emotional stability, and social adjustment.
+Students will be promoted to the next grade level at the end of each school year based on the student's achievement, age, maturity, emotional stability, and social adjustment.

-Each year students in grades 9 through 12 will be informed of the required coursework necessary to graduate.
-When it becomes evident a student in these grades will be unable to meet the graduation requirements, the parents/guardians will be informed.
-Students who are determined to be unable to meet graduation requirements with their class will receive academic counseling to identify deficiencies and to create a remediation plan.
+- Retention/Promotion in 9th-12th Grades: Students in grades 9th through 12th will be informed of the required coursework necessary to be promoted each year.
+When it becomes evident a student in these grades will be unable to meet the minimum credit requirements for the year, the student and parents will be informed.
+It is within the sole discretion of the district to retain students in their current grade level and to deny promotion to a student.

 Reviewed: 6/11; 9/12; 2/15; 4/18; 6/21

 Legal Reference (Code of Iowa): 256.11, .41; 297.8; 281 IAC 12.5(16)